A World of Diving Adventures

 See All Star Cuba’s Trip Info page, Ground Transportation section, for current pricing.

-Payment for either Camaguey or Santa Clara are paid in advance and can be made with your final payment.
+Payment for Camaguey is paid in advance and can be made with your final payment.

 At the present time for U.S. citizens, as all hotels in Cuba are on the U.S. State Department’s prohibited accommodations list.